A topic from the subject of Distillation in Chemistry.

 Introduction

 Distillation is a process of separating liquids based on their different boiling points.
 It is a common laboratory technique used in both academia and industry.
-This guide will provide a detailed explanation of the basic concepts, equipment, and techniques involved in distillation, as well as various types of experiments, data analysis, applications, and the conclusion.
+This guide will provide a detailed explanation of the basic concepts, equipment, and techniques involved in distillation, as well as various types of distillation, data analysis, applications, and a conclusion.

 Basic Concepts